-In Part 1 of this how-to series of blog essays I explained that my family makes maple syrup on a small scale in our back yard, and I explained our reasons for doing so—reasons beyond just maple syrup.
+In Part 1 of this how-to series I explained that my family makes maple syrup on a small scale in our back yard, and I explained our reasons for doing so—reasons beyond just maple syrup.
 Now I’m going to launch into the details of our particular little operation by telling (and showing) you how we tap trees....

 This year we tapped our maple trees on Saturday, March 15.
 It was foggy and overcast all day but the temperature was in the 40s and the sap was “running.”
 Cold nights and above freezing days will get the sap flowing.

 I was up at daybreak.
 The rest of my family was still sleeping.
 Not a problem.
 I tapped 24 trees by myself and I took my time.
 Later, I got my son, Robert, to help with the pictures that follow.

 Tapping maple trees by oneself on a foggy morning in March is the antithesis of working in a factory in the city, which is what I do five days a week.
 It was quiet and peaceful in the woods.
 The air was fresh.
 I could clearly hear the water rushing through the stream that runs through our woods.
 But a rushing stream does not make noise; it is a quiet, natural, therapeutic sound.
 So, yes, I took my time.
 I savored the experience.

 We tap only 25 sugar maple trees because that’s pretty much all the properly sized trees we have available to tap on our small acreage.
 Our sap storage and boiling operation (as I’ll be showing and explaining later in this series) is sized for that number of taps.
 If we tapped more trees, we would need to re-engineer our whole small-scale system.

 Our woods are directly behind our house, along a gully, and on the west side in an overgrown old family cemetery.
 So our trees are all within walking distance of our yard.